For an optimal view of our website, please rotate your tablet horizontally.

-Roman, Byzantine and early Muslim ruins from the 3rd to 9th centuries.
+World Heritage site with Roman, Byzantine and early Muslim ruins from the 3rd to 9th centuries.
 Excellent mosaic floors, and a unique stylite tower.
-UNESCO World Heritage Site.

 The famous Crusader stronghold and later Mamluk fortress on the King's Highway, is an impressive example of military architecture.

 Nabataean temple on the King’s Highway.
 Site of the carved façade displayed in the Jordan Museum.
 Adjoining village ruins.

 Ecological and sustainable cultural tourism in one of the best preserved ancient mining areas in the world.

 © Texts and photos are protected by copyright.